jgussman/CHIP/src/README.md

 # CHIP Tutorial

 ---
-## Reproduce Results

-If you would like to reproduce the results of the paper use the following parameters... *****UPDATE AFTER FINAL RESULTS COME IN

----

 ## Quick-start Tutorial

 To ensure that CHIP is set up correctly, you can run the preconfigured config.json file.
-First, activate the *chip* conda environment and make sure that the current working directory is the root directory of CHIP.
+First, activate the *chip* conda environment with `conda activate chip` and make sure that the current working directory is the root directory of CHIP.
 Then, execute the following command in the terminal: `python src/CHIP.py`.
 After a few seconds, you will be prompted to enter your KOA user credentials.

 After you initiate the preprocessing step in the CHIP Python environment, you can find a new subdirectory in the "data" directory named "chip_runs".
 Each subdirectory inside "chip_runs" represents a different run instance, and is named after the GMST (Greenwich Mean Sidereal Time) you started the preprocessing step, using the format: YYYY-MM-DD_HH_mm_SS.
 You should take note of the name of the newest directory, which will be the most recent preprocessing run instance.